SaieelM/Library-Management-System/DOCUMENTATION.md

 Member access uses: Member ID (auto-generated, starting from 2001)
 ```

 When an admin logs in, the system reads the `admin.dat` file and compares the username and password.
-Members simply provide their ID — no password required (simplified for educational purposes).
+Members simply provide their ID — no password required.

 ---